schorschinho/osprey/README.md

 - Fully-automated loading and pre-processing pipeline for optimal SNR, linewidth, phasing, and alignment
 - Integrated linear-combination modeling module
 - Full density-matrix simulated basis sets (using real pulses and sequence timings; including effects of localization and spectral editing) for many metabolites and common sequence implementations
+- Functions to create custom basis sets and import basis sets from LCModel or Tarquin
 - Integrated voxel co-registration and segmentation module (requires SPM12)
 - Quantification based on tissue fractions and (customizable) metabolite/tissue water relaxation times
+- GUI to display data, quality assessment, and quantitative results at each step of the analysis
+- Rich 'Overview' GUI panel for batched datasets to visualize distributions of metabolite estimates and mean +/- SD spectra

 ### Supported methods
 - Conventional MRS (STEAM, PRESS, semi-LASER, LASER)